-Unit content Time Time (hr.)
-Learning Area of Foreign Languages Theory Practice 1 The basic education core curriculum and learning area of 1 2 foreign languages 2 Active learning: theory, practice, and application 1 2 3 Lesson design and active learning management 3 9 Classroom observation, monitoring, and professional learning - 10-12 comm unity on school site visit

-The program is set by 10:20:70 which can be explained that 10% by the above program, running by face to face workshop on active learning management.
-Following by 20%, primary English teachers will meet peers or experts, classroom observation, monitoring, and professional learning community on school site visit are conducted.
-Finally, 70% of learning, teachers learn how manage their instructional practices based on active learning in English subject by themselves [23, 24, 25].
+Unit Content Time (hour) Learning area of foreign languages Theory Practice 1 The basic education core curriculum and learning area of foreign languages 1 2 2 Active learning: theory, practice, and application 1 2 3 Lesson design and active learning management 3 9 Classroom observation, monitoring, and professional learning community on school site visit - 10-12 site visit are conducted.
+Finally, 70% of learning, teachers learn how manage their instructional practices based on active learning in English subject by themselves [23]-[25].
 They will construct knowledge and understanding through learning by doing in suitable school contexts.
 Finding from the connoisseurship technique revealed that the program for primary English teachers is at ranges high to highest level, but different in each issue.
 The evidence from their opinion can be concluded in Table 2.